-9. Maintain governance structures and processes that are fit for purpose and support good decisionmaking by the Board
+9. Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-The Board reviews the Company's corporate governance arrangements regularly and expect to evolve these in line with the Company's growth.
+The Board reviews the Company's corporate governance arrangements regularly and expects these to evolve in line with the Company's growth.
 The Board delegates responsibilities to Committees and individuals as it sees fit.
-The Executive Chair is responsible for the leadership of the Board and ensuring its effectiveness in all aspects of its role, the day-to-day running of the business and developing corporate strategy, and primary contact with shareholders, clients and partners.
-Michael Keiller has been tasked with ensuring that the strategies proposed by the executive Directors are fully considered, constructively challenging the decisions of executive management and satisfying himself that the systems of business risk management and internal financial controls are robust.
+The Executive Chairman is responsible for the leadership of the Board and ensuring its effectiveness in all aspects of its role, the day-to-day running of the business and developing corporate strategy, and primary contact with shareholders, clients and partners.
+The Non-Executive Directors have been tasked with ensuring that the strategies proposed by the executive Directors are fully considered, constructively challenging the decisions of executive management and satisfying themselves that the systems of business risk management and internal financial controls are robust.